i-e-b/Sync/README.md

 # Sync

-A reasonable and reliable way to terminate C# async tasks.
+A reasonable and reliable way to run C# async tasks synchronously, without risking deadlocks.

 ## Use